post-g/Sticky-Note-text-puller/README.md

 Takes the text from the Windows Sticky Notes desktop app, and stores will take text in a specifc date-time format to create a new Google Calendar event.

 ### How to use:
-Follow the instruciton for the Google API Quickstart here: [Python Quickstart](https://developers.google.com/calendar/quickstart/python)
+Follow the instructions for the Google API Quickstart here: [Python Quickstart](https://developers.google.com/calendar/quickstart/python)
 <br></br>
 Run 'pip install -r requirements.txt' to install all required dependencies